Nico: Personal life

-In his autobiography, Cheetah Chrome depicted his friendship with a strung-out Nico in the 1980s and their mutual dependency.
+Nico spent most of the final years of her life in the Prestwich and Salford areas of Greater Manchester.
+Although she was still struggling with addiction, she became interested in music again.
+For a few months in the 1980s, she shared an apartment in Brixton, London, with the punk poet John Cooper Clarke but not as a couple.
+In his autobiography, musician Cheetah Chrome depicted his friendship with a strung-out Nico in the 1980s and their mutual dependence.
 Shortly before her death, Nico stopped using heroin and began methadone replacement therapy as well as a regimen of bicycle exercise and healthy eating.

-Nico's friend Danny Fields, the American journalist who helped her sign to Elektra Records, described her as "Nazi-esque", saying: "Every once in a while there'd be something about Jews and I'd be, 'But Nico, I'm Jewish,' and she was like 'Yes, yes, I don't mean you.'
-According to Fields, in the early 1970s, Nico attacked a mixed-race woman at the Chelsea Hotel with a smashed wine glass, sticking it in her eye while saying, "I hate black people".
+Nico's friend Danny Fields, the American journalist who helped her sign to Elektra Records, described her as "Nazi-esque", saying, "Every once in a while there'd be something about Jews and I'd be, 'But Nico, I'm Jewish,' and she was like 'Yes, yes, I don't mean you.'"
+According to Fields, in the early 1970s, Nico attacked a mixed-race woman at the Chelsea Hotel with a smashed wine glass, sticking it in her eye while saying, "I hate black people."
 Island Records dropped Nico after she told an interviewer that she did not like "Negroes" and that they had "features like animals".
-Nico said she had been raped at the age of thirteen by a black American soldier who had been court-martialed and executed; the biographer Richard Witts could find no record of this, even "when similar incidents were assiduously documented".
+Nico said she had been raped at the age of thirteen by a black American soldier who had been court-martialed and executed; the biographer Richard Witts could find no record of this, even when similar incidents were "assiduously documented."
+The biographer Jennifer Otter Bickerdike claims that "personal documents" have been uncovered that support the story but does not supply details or proof.
+According to Witts, Nico had misogynistic tendencies, describing women as poison.

-In 2019, Nigel Bagley, Nico's co-manager and promoter in Manchester, claimed he never saw Nico express racist views, stating: "She was in a multicultural city and was good friends with Yankee Bill, our American-Jamaican doorman."
-Her drummer Graham Dowdall said: "She played an Indian instrument, worked with north Africans, and brought that to her music.
-She was certainly capable of very casual racism about Alan [Wise], who was Jewish, but that was a way of having a go at Al."
+In 2019, Nigel Bagley, Nico's co-manager and promoter in Manchester, said he never saw Nico express racist views and said she lived in a multicultural city and was friendly with their American-Jamaican doorman.
+Her drummer, Graham Dowdall, noted that Nico had used Indian instruments and worked with north Africans.
+He said she was "certainly capable of very casual racism" about her promoter, Alan Wise, who was Jewish, but that this was her way of "having a go" at him.

-Death
+Death and funeral

-On 17 July 1988, during a holiday with Ari on the Spanish island of Ibiza, Nico hit her head when she fell off her bicycle.
+On 18 July 1988, during a holiday with Ari on the Spanish island of Ibiza, Nico hit her head when she fell off her bicycle.
 A passing taxi driver found her unconscious, but had difficulty getting her admitted to local hospitals.
-She was misdiagnosed as suffering from heat exposure and was declared dead at 8:00 pm.
+She was misdiagnosed as suffering from heat exposure and was declared dead at 20:00.
 X-rays later revealed a severe cerebral hemorrhage as the cause of death.
 Her son later said of the incident:

 Nico's cremated remains are buried in her mother's plot in Grunewald, a forest cemetery in Berlin.
 Friends played a tape of "Mütterlein", a song from Desertshore, at her funeral.